-" Is to maintain and preserve Classic Vehicles so that future generations will better understand their heritage and have a single tangible connection to the past" The Chairman - Steve Wilkinson
+" Is to maintain and preserve classic vehicles so that future generations will better understand their heritage and have a single tangible connection to the past", Steve Wilkinson, Chairman

 We tend to have a run outs most months for all vehicles, which may or may not incorporate a quiz, treasure hunt or something similar and are organised by the club members.
 Impromptu runs out for the classic cars are held on occasion and these are, as the name suggests, arranged at short notice and can be arranged by any member.
 They take the form of a run to a tavern for coffee or lunch, or for supper in the summer.
 You can go as a group or alone and meet us at the destination.
 As there is little planning required there is no need to decide until the day whether you go or not.

 DO YOU WANT TO JOIN OUR CLUB AND SAVE MONEY BY DOING IT!
 Once you are a club member you can save money on your classic and modern car M.O.T.'s by showing your current club members card at MCC (all details can be found in the FIVA Inspections of this web site).

 General Site Information: The page titles are fairly indicative of the subject matter of the page.
 The 'Members Only' page contains useful information supplied by members of the Club, including Application for a FIVA ID Card, application for an `A` plate and Customs regulations concerning the Importation of Classic Cars..
 'What's going on this year' details our Social programme, as well as descriptions of the last event and the next planned one.